-- The Board of Governors provides support by reviewing school attendance and targets - Record and monitor attendance and punctuality in a consistent way in line with DE guidance (Department of Education Circular 2019/14) - To develop strategies to encourage good attendance - To use sanctions which will deter absences and truancy - To check attendance every lesson - To operate the School's Truancy Call service for unauthorized absences; - To contact parents/guardians to discuss any attendance concerns (Form Teacher, Year Head, Attendance Coordinator, Vice Principal, Principal) - To alert the Education Welfare Officer in the case of on-going absences Year Tutors use the 5 stages on an Exceptional Attendance Record Sheet to outline the process they have followed prior to referring a pupil to EWO
+- The Board of Governors provides support by reviewing school attendance and targets - Record and monitor attendance and punctuality in a consistent way in line with DE guidance (Department of Education Circular 2019/14) - To develop strategies to encourage good attendance - To use sanctions which will deter absences and truancy - To check attendance every lesson - To operate the School's Truancy Call service (IRIS Reach) for unauthorised absences; - To contact parents/carers to discuss any attendance concerns (Form Teacher, Year Tutor, Attendance Coordinator, Vice Principal, Principal) - To alert the Education Welfare Officer in the case of on-going absences Year Tutors use the 5 stages on an Exceptional Attendance Record Sheet to outline the process they have followed prior to referring a pupil to EWO

-Stage 1 Year Tutor contacts the parent/guardian initially by phone, to inform them of the low level of attendance (90% or below) and to find out the reason for this po attendance and/or to provide support Stage 2 Year Tutor monitors the pupil's attendance Stage 3 Referral to the Vice Principal if there is no improvement in the pupil's attendance.
-The Vice Principal meets with the pupil's parent/guardian Stage 4 Year Tutor continues to monitor the pupil's attendance Stage 5 The pupil is referred to EWO
+Stage 1 Year Tutor contacts the parent/carer initially by phone, to inform them of the low level of attendance (90% or below) and to find out the reason for this poor attendance and/or to provide support Stage 2 Year Tutor monitors the student's attendance Stage 3 Referral to the Vice Principal if there is no improvement in the student's attendance.
+Stage 4 Year Tutor continues to monitor the student's attendance Stage 5 The pupil is referred to EWO

-- To issue a detention for mitching from school - To maintain a record of requests for time out of school for appointments and to make frequent checks - To provide work for the pupil if she will be off for a prolonged period of time the parents must inform the school of the reason for this absence and be in a position to collect the work from school - To provide information on request for a pupil's attendance record to employers and other educational establishments.
+- To issue a detention for mitching from school - To maintain a record of requests for time out of school for appointments and to make frequent checks - To provide work for the student if she will be off for a prolonged period of time the parents/carers must inform the school of the reason for this absence and be in a position to collect the work from school - To provide information on request for a student's attendance record to employers and other educational establishments.